Vickyyn/joke-forum-api/README.md

 ## 8. Describe your projects models in terms of the relationsips they have with each other
+- User and Jokes: In the Joke model the field 'owner' is a foreign key referencing the primary key field 'id' of model User.
+This is dictated by the usage of `db.ForeignKey(('users.id', ondelete='CASCADE)`.
+The second specifcation denotes that when the corresponding primary key value is deleted from the User side, then the whole Joke instance will also be deleted.
+By further adding `nullable=False`, it adds another layer of data integrity by preventing deletion anomalies where a user may be deleted without deleting the corresponding joke/s.
+- User and Joke also have an additional relationship via the 'user' field in the Joke model, and a corresponding 'jokes' field in the User model.
+This relationship performs two functions.
+Firstly, on the Joke side, `db.relationship('User', back_populates='jokes')` links the particular user corresponding to the joke.
+Then in the Joke schema `fields.Nested` can be called upon to retrieve all fields of the corresponding user, though in this app only the field `username` is displayed for convenience.
+On the User side, having `db.relationship('Joke', back_populates='user', cascade='all, delete')` allows the field `jokes` to contain all jokes that relate to the user, and when the schema displays a User it includes all corresponding jokes and their fields (except for the fields that are excluded, such as `user` and `owner` to prevent retrieval loops).
+The delete on cascade protects against deletion anomalies.
+- Comment model has a similar relationship to both the User and the Joke model.
+Comments relates to the User model in two fields - firstly the user_id field, which is a foreign key linking to the primary key of the User model `db.ForeignKey(users.id, ondelete='CASCADE')`.
+Secondly there is the additional relationship `db.relationship('User', back_populates='comments')`, which allows for nested fields showing all relevant fields of the relevant User whenever a Comment is displayed using the schema.
+In this app, only the `username` field is shown from User, so there can be easy identification of the owner of the comment.
+Correspondingly on the User mode. `db.relationship('Comment', back_populates='user', cascade='all, delete')` allows for a display of a list of nested fields of relevant comments that apply for a particular user.
+Once again the `user` field is excluded to prevent retrieval loops.
+Cascade delete once again prevents deletion anomalies by deleting the relevant comments if a user is deleted.
+Comments has the same relationship with Joke as with User.
+Thus all jokes will display corresponding comments, and comments can also display the jokes, though in this app I have not allowed comments to display jokes due to the layout.
+- The Joke_tag model serves as a join table linking the Joke model and the Tag model.
+It links to Tag by having the field tag_id corresponding to the Tag model primary key `db.ForeignKey('tags.id', ondelete=CASCADE')`, with an additional relationship via the `tag` field utilising `db.relationship('Tag', back_populates='joke_tags')`.
+This allows display of nested fields of corresponding tags in the schema, though in this app only the `name` field is included for convenience.
+Joke_tag has the same relationship with the Joke model, however in the Joke model schema the joke tags are displayed to show the name of all corresponding tags for a joke.
+- Of interest, the joke tag schema includes a validation to ensure instances are unique.
+As jokes should not have the same tag twice, this is an additional constraint applied to the schema to ensure there are no repeats
+-

 - closely mirror ERD. describe in terms of SQLAlchemy/ORM/describe hwo they work
 - ? what reference is created b/w a Card and a User? vs what r/ship exists in the DB
 - talk about same, but how a FK constraint would be represented in column of SQLAlchemy field